ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 The nginx test service will be used to show load-balancing and high-availability features of Docker Swarm.
 You will deploy the service with 3 replicas managed automatically by Docker Swarm.
-To deploy nginx test service, you firsly need to create the proper Docker image, by copying _nginx_test_ dir in all the machine in the testbed.
+To deploy the nginx test service, you firstly need to create the proper Docker image, by copying _nginx_test_ dir in all the machines in the testbed.
 Then, you need to run the following on all the nodes (manager and workers):

 ```
 # docker build -t nginx_test nginx_test/
 ```
-To check if image was built properly, run:
+To check if the image was built properly, run:

 ```
 root@dockertest1:~# docker images